-However, some of these widgets will be wrapped in other widgets not shown in the diagram or tree, which is mainly to introduce some level of control or specific visual behaviors and effects, but not affect the main structure.
+However, some of these widgets will be wrapped in other widgets not shown in the diagram or tree.
+They are mainly to introduce some level of control or specific visual behaviors and effects, but will not affect the main structure.

 To get started, create a file called `layout.dart` inside the `lib` directory of the project root and edit its content as follows:

 Here’s what’s going on in the code snippet above: